nthucurry/gitbook/cloud/azure/solution/waf-survey.md

 ## SOP on Azure
 ### 1. Create Virtual IP
+The VIPs are the IPs that paired with the domain name of your application.
+When users visit your application, the destination of their requests are these IPs.

+You can later attach one or more **VIPs** to a virtual server, and then reference the **virtual server** in a **server policy**.
+The **web protection profile** in the server policy will be applied to all the virtual IPs attached to this virtual server.

 ### 2. Create Virtual Server
 - 注意事項
     - A virtual server is more similar to a virtual IP on a FortiGate.
 It is **not** an actual server, but simply defines the listening network interface.
 Unlike a FortiGate VIP, it includes a specialized proxy that only picks up HTTP and HTTPS.